top of page

 *Note that touching a contaminated surface and then touching another surface may cause the virus to transfer from one surface to another

-COVID-19 can be transmitted even by people who are not displaying symptoms of the disease.
-People who may be infected with COVID-19 should not come to work.
+They can be transmitted even by people who are not displaying symptoms of the disease.
+People who may be infected with these types of illnesses should not come to work.
 This includes people who:

 • Have symptoms of COVID-19

-• Have been exposed to someone with COVID-19
+• Have been exposed to someone with these types of sicknesses

-• Share a home with someone who has been exposed to COVID-19
+• Share a home with someone who has been exposed to these types of illnesses

 Statement of Purpose

 United Landscapes is committed to providing a safe and healthy workplace for all of our staff.
-A combination of measures will be used to minimize worker exposure to COVID-19, including the most effective control technologies available.
+A combination of measures will be used to minimize worker exposure, including the most effective control technologies available.
 Our work procedures will protect not only our workers, but also other workers who enter our facilities.
-All employees must follow the procedures outlined in this plan to prevent or reduce exposure to COVID-19.
+All employees must follow the procedures outlined in this plan to prevent or reduce exposure.

 Responsibilities